 It is the year 1462.
-Constantinople has fallen.
-Prince Dracula [Gary Oldman] must leave his bride Elizabeta [Winona Ryder] to do battle against the invading Turks.
-Dracula's counteroffensive is a success and he leaves many in the Turk army alive and impaled on long spears on the battlefield.
-A message arrives at the castle falsely announcing that Dracula has been killed in battle.
+Constantinople has fallen to invading Turks.
+Prince Dracula [Gary Oldman] must leave his bride Elizabeta [Winona Ryder] to do battle against the Turks.
+A ferocious and pitched battle occurs and Dracula's counteroffensive is a success and he leaves many in the Turk army alive and impaled on long spears on the battlefield.
+The Turks, seeking vengeance, send a message to Dracula's castle falsely announcing that the warlord has been killed in battle.
 Elizabeta flings herself into the river below.
 Because she committed suicide, the Bishop [Anthony Hopkins] proclaims her soul damned.
 Furious that God let his wife die while Dracula was defending His church, Dracula renounces God and the Church.
 He draws his sword and stabs the large cross on the dais of his chapel and it begins to bleed.
 Dracula drinks the blood flowing from the cross, proclaiming he will be reborn after his death with all the powers of darkness at his command.

 March 1897, England.
 Law clerk Jonathan Harker [Keanu Reeves] must travel to Transylvania to close the sale of 10 London properties being purchased by Count Dracula.
 Upon his return, Jonathan and fiancee Mina Murray [Winona Ryder] intend to be married.
 In Jonathan's absence, Mina goes to stay with her rich friend Lucy Westenra [Sadie Frost], who has just recently received three marriage proposals -- from Texan Quincey Morris [Bill Campbell], Dr Jack Seward [Richard E Grant], and Lord Arthur Holmwood [Cary Elwes] -- and she has decided to marry Arthur.